gverploeg/US_Traffic_Accidents/README.md

 * Regarding side of road:
     * State or local officials can look into physical barriers between lanes or more street lighting to prevent left vs right collisions.

 ## Future Work:

-* Deploy a Flask App
+* Deploy a Flask App in order for user to input specific features and see where accidents occured.
-* Compare accident data with cyclist + pedestrian factors + driver information
+* Compare accident data with cyclist + pedestrian factors + driver information.
 * Testing further models and more feature engineering

-## Conclusion & Future Direction

-* Continue training this model to improve its performance and maximize its potential - an R-squared of 0.02 is not enough
-    * Regularize, manipulating features

-* Compare feature importance with other models such as random forest and XGBoost

-* Look into other features as potential target variables such as Number of Casualties or Number of Vehicles to see if it improves the model.

-* Once model improves, perform a predictive regression to determine future accidents